Hedging bets on healthier aging

 Sowing seeds

-At the time, the pool of academic researchers familiar with longevity science was limited.
-Thus, my challenge was to identify researchers whose interests and current research might align with the longevity hypothesis, initiate a conversation to explore possibilities, and collaboratively shape a research proposal to fit both the longevity research mandate and the researchers’ scientific interests.
+In early 2019, the pool of academic researchers familiar with longevity science was extremely limited.
+Identifying researchers - in academia, biotech startups, or non profit research organizations - whose interests and research might align with the longevity hypothesis was essential to seeding the portfolio.
+Promising initial conversations evolved into collaborations on shaping research proposals to fit both the longevity research mandate and the researchers’ scientific interests.

-Oxford’s Pro Vice Chancellor of Innovation, Chas Bountra, was our PI; Chas had done a long stint leading drug discovery efforts in industry, which likely contributed to our distributed stakeholders mapping out a virtual drug discovery pipeline.
-And, so, drug discovery was our focus, though all stages of the pipeline were fair game.
+Oxford’s Pro Vice Chancellor of Innovation, Chas Bountra, headed up the overarching project; Chas had done a long stint leading drug discovery efforts in industry, which contributed to our distributed institutional stakeholders mapping out a virtual drug discovery pipeline, from early stage discovery at Oxford and the Crick, to interventions development and testing at Dundee and MDC, to clinical trials at Birmingham.
+In any case, drug discovery was the focus, and all stages of the pipeline were fair game for the portfolio.

 Tending the fields

-The Bridge Portfolio I nurtured into being emerged as an interesting mix - one that reflected the fascinating tension between geroscience folks who (mostly) don’t default to a disease-centric mindset and drug discovery folks who do.
+The Bridge Portfolio that was thoughtfully and carefully nurtured into being emerged as an interesting mix - one that reflected the fascinating tension between geroscience folks who (mostly) don’t default to a disease-centric mindset and drug discovery folks who do.

 As it happens, it’s a crucial distinction.
 To be brought to market, medicines require approval from a regulatory agency.
 That approval generally demands a demonstration of both safety and efficacy for human use.
 Efficacy is the tricky point here: Ideally, a disease’s known biomarkers or physiological symptoms are monitored over the course of a clinical trial.
 Should the final data indicate statistically significant improvements in relation to the trial endpoints, there’s a strong case for claiming that the trialled therapeutic is efficacious.